FonsecaGoncalo/containish/README.md

 The `scripts/integration_test.sh` helper boots the Vagrant VM and executes the Go integration tests inside it.
 Ensure Vagrant is installed and that an Alpine root filesystem exists at `./alpine` before running the script.
+A minimal `config.json` using the [OCI runtime-spec](https://github.com/opencontainers/runtime-spec) is provided at the repository root and is used by default when running `containish run`.

 ```bash
 ./scripts/integration_test.sh